kslides/kslides/README.md

 ### MarkDown Slide

-* When a `markdownSlide` is in a `verticalSlides` section and references an external file, the string "---" is interpreted as a vertical page separator and "--- " (with a space suffix) is rendered as a markdown horizontal line.
+* When a `markdownSlide` is in a `verticalSlides` block and references an external file, the string "---" is interpreted as a vertical page separator and "--- " (with a space suffix) is rendered as a markdown horizontal line.
 *